 4. Conclusions

 We examined the hydrologic impacts of large-scale green roof implementations in four heavily urbanized watersheds in Seattle, Washington.
 We found that 20-25% and 10-15% median annual runoff reductions were achievable when all of the buildings within the watersheds were converted to green roofs when using intensive and extensive green roof varieties, respectively.
 The land use percentages were remarkably similar among the four watersheds, even though the watersheds varied in size from 3 to 31 km2 and were located in the four corners of the Seattle metropolitan area.
-For all watersheds, approximately 10% of the watershed area comprised of buildings on which we ran our hypothetical green roof simulations.
-Therefore, by implementing green roofs in only 10% of the watershed area, we were able to obtain 25% reductions in the annual flow volume using extensive green roofs.
+For all watersheds, approximately 10% of the watershed area were comprised of buildings on which we ran our hypothetical green roof simulations.
+Therefore, by implementing green roofs in only 10% of the watershed area, we were able to obtain up to 25% reductions in the annual flow volume at 100% implementation of extensive green roofs.
 This result should be encouraging for city planners who seek to mitigate excessive stormwater runoff in highly urbanized watersheds.

 While we investigated a number of interesting scenarios using our gridded watershed model, we randomly distributed the green roofs throughout the watershed.
 One of the advantages of using spatially explicit (i.e., gridded) watershed models is the ability to test spatially precise implementations of green infrastructure and management.
 Therefore, future research should investigate the impacts of different spatial configurations of green roofs to determine whether prioritizing particular watershed areas can increase their effectiveness.